Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture 8 - The Safavid Empire.md

 	- Pragmatist not ideologue or religious zealot
 	- Skillfully manipulated his public image as “Shah of the People”
 		- Made sure his authority and persona were both highly visible
+		- Well versed in discourse around religions
 	- “More feared than loved”?
+		- Went to markets, conversed and talked to the people
+		- His palace constructed with wide verandas and courtyards, meaning anyone could see the Shah in his palace.
 		- Played no favorites, tolerated no sycophants
 		- Effectively built a myth around himself
+		- More unassuming and familliar he appeared, the more people trembled
 	- Religious Policies
+		- Father Simon: No one knew for sure what faith Shah Abbas espoused
 		- Favored none and influenced by none
 		- Effectively purged the Qizilbash and whatever residual influence it had
 		- After Shah Abbas, dominance of conservative Shi’a imams at expense of other sects